myriad007/Route-53-acme-client-for-Stalwart-Mail-Server/README.md

 - This updates Stalwart’s `config.toml` automatically and persists across reboots.
 - ⚠️ Avoid editing `config.toml` manually.
 - 🔁 **Repeat this process for each additional domain** you want to secure (e.g., `mail.example.com`, `mail.anotherdomain.net`).
 Each domain will need its own certificate and private key entry.

+### Step 3: Create your own ACME Client custom container
+- Open the above dockerfile and customize all of the needed components and then build your custom container

 ### Step 4: Deploy your custom ACME Client container